Heading

 End Sub

-I use these more when editing blog or newsletter content but also in novel notes.
-I don’t need them all the time, but they’re definitely handy when I do.
+I assign these macros to Command+Option+Up and Command+Option+Down, respectively, in Word for Mac and Control+Alt+Up and Control+Alt+Down in Word for Windows.
+I use these more when editing article content but also in novels and notes documents.
+I don’t need them all the time, but they’re handy when I do.

-Other caveats on how they work
+Caveats on how they work

 Affiliate Links